Rest Homes and Residential Care in New Zealand

 Regulatory compliance

-Check the facility's current certification status and most recent audit report on the Health New Zealand website.
-Facilities are audited against the Health and Disability Services Standards — look for whether there were any areas of partial or non-attainment and how the facility responded.
+Check the facility’s current certification status and most recent audit report on the Health New Zealand website.
+Look for any areas of partial or non-attainment and how the facility responded.

 Staffing

-Ask about staff-to-resident ratios, staff turnover, and whether there is a consistent allocation of staff to specific residents.
-High staff turnover in a care facility is a meaningful quality indicator.
+Ask about staff-to-resident ratios, staff turnover, and whether staff are consistently allocated to specific residents.
+High turnover in a care facility is a meaningful quality indicator.
 Continuity of relationship matters for elderly people, particularly those with dementia.

 The feel of the place

-Visit more than once, including at different times of day.
-Notice whether residents seem engaged and comfortable.
-Notice how staff interact with residents.
-A facility can have excellent paperwork and mediocre culture — the visit matters more than the brochure.
+Visit more than once, at different times of day.
+Notice whether residents seem engaged and comfortable, and how staff interact with them.
+A facility can have excellent paperwork and mediocre culture.
+The visit matters more than the brochure.

 Location

-Proximity to family matters for ongoing connection and for the practical ability to visit regularly.
-A facility that is difficult to get to will be visited less often, which affects your parent's wellbeing and your ability to monitor their care.
+Proximity to family matters for ongoing connection and the practical ability to visit often.
+A facility that is hard to get to will be visited less, which affects your parent’s wellbeing and your ability to keep an eye on their care.

 Dementia-specific considerations

-If your parent has dementia, ask specifically about the facility's dementia expertise — staff training, the physical environment, activities programming, and how they manage the common behavioural challenges of dementia.
+If your parent has dementia, ask specifically about staff training, the physical environment, activities programming, and how the facility manages the common behavioural challenges of dementia.
 Not all facilities are equally equipped.

 Questions to ask when visiting